pangolinkeys/pipeline/README.md

-# pipeline
+# php-pipeline
-Repository to provide a simple implementation of the pipeline pattern.
+Repository to provide a simple implementation of the pipeline pattern in PHP.

 To use implement the `Pipeline` trait.
 Call `->pipe()` from your class passing a list of objects that implement the `ProvidesPipeline` class.